 Once you understand your target market, you can begin to plan your menu and service offerings.
 This will vary depending on if you are working with a meal-prep service or local restaurants in your community.

-Will you focus on quick meals, easy snacks, lunch, dinner, meals for families or singles?
+Will you focus on quick meals, easy snacks, lunch, dinner, or meals for families or singles?
 A clear theme will help you as you get started with your delivery service.

 4. Cover your legal and financial requirements